 |Audio (and written) definitions|

 In the United States, 1 out of 2 physicians use the Epocrates point of care medical app to make sure their patients get the best care.
-Over 1 million healthcare providers use the awarded app to support their clinical decisions.
-There is a free version available with limited, but worthy features, and you can get Epocrates Plus at a cost of $174.99 per year.
+Over one million healthcare providers use the awarded app to support their clinical decisions.
+Insane!
+There’s a free version available with limited, but worthy features.
+If you really want the full experience, you can get Epocrates Plus at a cost of $174.99 per year.

-The drug information tool included in the free app provides adult and pediatric dosing information, black box warnings, adverse reaction information, and drug interaction information.
-You can check for harmful drug interactions between up to 30 different brand name, generic, or over-the-counter drugs.
-Beyond the drug interaction tool, you can also identify pills based on imprint codes or physical characteristics.
-Results will include images that can be enlarged with a tap.
+The drug information tool, which is included in the free version, provides adult and pediatric dosing information, black box warnings, adverse reaction information, and drug interaction information.
+You can check for harmful drug interactions, up to 30 different brand names, generic, or over-the-counter drugs.
+Beyond the drug interaction tool, the nursing app identifies pills based on imprint codes or physical characteristics.
+With each search you do, you’ll get a result that includes images.
+Tap the pic and it’ll blow up on your screen.

-Also available in the free version is athenaText, which enables healthcare professionals to collaborate conveniently through HIPAA compliant text messaging.
+Another awesome feature available on the free version is athenaText.
+This feature enables healthcare professionals to collaborate conveniently through HIPAA compliant text messaging.

-The plus version does unlock many more features including clinical guidelines, ICD-10 code search, alternative medicine information, and disease information.
-The paid version also includes information about infectious disease treatment, and also lab and diagnostic information.
-While you can buy the plus version individually, for medical schools or institutions that want all of their healthcare providers on the premium clinical plan, there are discounted group rates.
+The plus version unlocks many more features including clinical guidelines, ICD-10 code search, alternative medicine information, and disease information.
+The plus version also has information regarding infectious disease treatments and lab and diagnostic information.
+While you can buy the plus version individually, for medical schools or institutions that want all of their healthcare providers on the premium clinical plan, there are discounted group rates!
+So definitely pounce on the discount opportunity!

 |Ease of use, quick navigation||Pricing|